A tropical mix of fun, exploration and dining on this stunning Hawaiian island

 There may be affiliate links within this post which provide me with a small commission, at no cost to you.
 More information at: Privacy & Disclosure.

-Maui might just be my favorite tropical getaway and this Maui 5-day itinerary offers something for everyone – a mix of land adventures, ocean activities and world-class dining.
+Hawaii is my favorite place for a tropical getaway and this Maui 5-day itinerary offers something for everyone – a mix of land adventures, ocean activities and world-class dining.
 All with time built in to relax on Maui’s stunning beaches.

 This itinerary is based on a 7-day vacation I took with my family in the spring of 2021.
 My boys were 17 and 20 at the time and we’d been to Hawaii before but this was our first visit to Maui.
 Maui was a hit with all, and I would return in a heartbeat.
 I liked it just as much as Kauai (separate article coming soon).